Opioid use disorder: Methadone

-MethadoneImportant considerations when initiating methadone include the patient's opioid tolerance, the time since last opioid use, the type of opioid used (long-acting vs. short-acting), and the risk of methadone toxicity.Methadone is a full-opioid agonist used for both opioid overuse treatment and for chronic pain.
-It is the most commonly prescribed medication for addiction.
-Methadone comes in a different forms: tablet, oral solution, or an injection.
+Important considerations when initiating methadone include the patient's opioid tolerance, the time since last opioid use, the type of opioid used (long-acting vs. short-acting), and the risk of methadone toxicity.
+Methadone comes in different forms: tablet, oral solution, or an injection.

-One of methadone's benefits is that it can last up to 56 hours in the body, so if a patient misses one of their daily doses (~24 hrs.), they will not typically struggle with withdrawal symptoms.
-Other advantages of methadone include reduction in infectious disease related to injection drug use and reduced mortality.
-When patients taking MAT improve and want to refrain from taking methadone, they must be properly weaned off the medication, which must be done under medical observation.
-Methadone has a number of serious side effects, including slowed breathing, nausea, vomiting, restlessness, and headache.
+One of methadone's benefits is that it can last up to 56 hours in the body, so if a patient misses a daily dose, they will not typically struggle with withdrawal symptoms.
+Other advantages of methadone include reduction in infectious disease related to injection drug use, and reduced mortality.
+Methadone has a number of potential side effects, including slowed breathing, nausea, vomiting, restlessness, and headache.